WHAT MAKES YOUR EXPERIENCE DIFFERENT WITH OUR LEEDS SPECIALIST COSMETIC BREAST SURGERY PRACTICE?

 This web site contains a large amount of information on aesthetic breast surgery, and details Mr Turton's views.
 The goal is to provide a detailed source of education on cosmetic breast surgery and to serve as a professional guide to patients and medical staff.
 Mr Turton wants to help patients understand more about Breast Surgery, the Specialist Breast Surgeon, and dedicated services offered in his practice as a Breast Specialist and Cosmetic Breast Surgeon.
 Further information on breast augmentation provided by the MHRA, can be downloaded here.
 The Department of Health booklet on advise to women considering breast augmentation, can be downloaded here.

 This web site offers a personal opinion and should not be construed as advice to any particular patient or their condition.
+Data also changes and what appears on a personal web site can quickly go out of date.
 It may be regarded as a source of general information eg to supplement that provided from a consultation.
 If you would like to suggest additional content please contact Webmaster@CosmeticBreastSurgeon.co.uk